tutors-sdk/tutors-template/topic-02-varied/note-1/note.md

-# Refactor Tests
+# Note Example

-This is the current structure of our tests:
+This is an example of a note

 ![](img/01.png)